 - Those judging the quality of the arguments presented

 The debating groups will all research the topic and discuss their arguments.
-Either one member of the group can do all the speaking, or each member can have their own turn.
-As you can see, you have a lot of flexibility in how to run a debate depending on the size of the class and how many students are comfortable with a speaking role.
+One group member can do all the speaking, or each member can have their own turn.
+As you can see, you have a lot of flexibility in running a debate depending on the size of the class and how many students are comfortable with a speaking role.

 As the teacher, you should decide the following: